My two favourite current cartoons are both Disney productions. This is pretty unusual for me.

 I think Wreck-It Ralph is their strongest movie in a long time (some might prefer Tangled, but it didn't do much for me apart from the visuals).
 I was initially eager to see Ralph because classic Simpsons vets Rich Moore and Jim Reardon worked on the story, with Moore also directing.
 The cast was another reason I wanted to see it-- It's rare that the celebrity-casting shtick in big-deal animated movies

 actually pays off, but John C. Reilly, Sarah Silverman, Jack McBrayer

 and Jane Lynch all have distinctive voices that fit their roles

 perfectly, especially Reilly.
 Mainly because they're all character

 actors rather than the kind of generic "whoever's big right now" teen stars or A-listers with dull voices that are

 I was also surprised to see some very nice snappy animation on the King Candy character, and lots of subtle details in Vanellope's acting; things like her playing with the strings on her hoodie while Ralph is talking to her.
-The emotional parts of the story work very well, such as the scene where (SPOILER) Ralph is forced to destroy Vanellope's car.
+I thought the emotional parts of the story worked well, such as the scene where (SPOILER) Ralph is forced to destroy Vanellope's car.